Skip to content

 PDF export requires the optional dependency:

 The canvas becomes a single PDF page sized to the canvas pixels (one point per pixel).
-Backgrounds, outlines, shapes, and text are drawn as native PDF vector primitives using the same layout math as the raster renderer, and the fonts used for text are subset and embedded into the document, so it is self-contained and renders correctly in any reader.
+Backgrounds, outlines, shapes, and eligible text are drawn as native PDF vector primitives using the same layout math as the raster renderer.
+Fonts that can be safely embedded are subset when their text does not need complex shaping; unsupported text is embedded as a pixel-exact PNG fragment so its visual result remains faithful.

 Fidelity